+I urge you to support [Insert your "asks."]
 Thank you for considering this request and for taking the time to discuss these very important issues.

-Sincerely, John Kidney, Address, City, State, Zip Email, phone # advocating by phone
+Sincerely, John Kidney, Address, City, State, Zip Email, phone # Phone Email advocating at a town hall